 The battery pack magnetically attaches to the back of the iPhone and charges it automatically based on several factors.
 For example, once the iPhone reaches 90%, the battery pack will stop charging to maintain efficiency.

 Connecting the battery pack to power turns it into a makeshift MagSafe Charger.
 The battery pack will charge at 5W while also providing 15W of power to the iPhone.
-However, the power adapter will need to be 20W or greater for this to work properly.
+However, the power adapter will need to be 20W or greater to work correctly.

 Design and Dimensions